GirishAgarwal007/ansible-jenkins-poc/README.md

 ## Project Description

-1. Create and configure a dedicated server for Jenkins
+1. A dedicated server for Jenkins
-2. Create and configure a dedicated server for Ansible Control Node
+2. A dedicated server for Ansible Control Node
-3. Write Ansible Playbook, which provision and configure 2 EC2 Instances with webserver ( httpd )
+3. Ansible Playbook, which provision and configure 2 EC2 Instances with webserver ( httpd )
 4. Add ansible node to Jenkins as a slave node for running Ansible playbooks
 5. Configure Jenkins to execute the Ansible Playbook from Ansible Control Node server as part of the CI/CD pipeline to configure new 2 ec2 instances with WebServer.